Emanuel "Chris" Welch

 Emanuel “Chris” Welch has been a State Representative from the 7th District of Illinois since 2013.
 Welch serves on several key House Committees including Executive, Revenue, Cities and Villages, Counties and Townships, and Higher Education.
 Welch serves as Chair of the House Executive Committee.
 He previously served as Chair of the House Higher Education Committee where he lead efforts to pass historic legislation like the four year map grant award and the AIM High Scholarship.
 He also served as Co-Chair of Governor J.B.
 Pritzker’s Educational Success Transition Committee.

 As State Representative, Welch has focused on improving classroom education, creating jobs, helping the most vulnerable, and streamlining government.
-Welch has been the Chief Sponsor of several pieces of historic legislation including the law bringing cursive writing back to our schools and the Historic Illinois Trust Act, the Law making Illinois a Welcoming State for immigrants.
+Welch has been the Chief Sponsor of several pieces of historic legislation including the law bringing cursive writing back to our schools, the Historic Illinois Trust Act, the Law making Illinois a Welcoming State for immigrants, and the Homeless Bill of Rights.

 Welch has been recognized with several significant awards for his legislative record including the prestigious Zeke Giorgi Award from the AFL-CIO and the Friend and Education Award from the Illinois Education Association.